 Task Check Who "Joining the AIB" Date Done/ Notes 1.
-Non-Obs server Becoming a Scheme Observer Contact the Secretary General to show interest in joining the AIB Newcomer STEP 1 Read the "Joining the AIB" document Newcomer STEP 1 Define who has the mandate to sign agreements and who can apply for membership to AIB Newcomer STEP 1 Assign an Issuing Body and a competent authority Newcomer STEP 1 Review and sign the AIB Scheme Observer Agreement Newcomer STEP 1 Grant Scheme Observer status AIB Board STEP 1 Provide "Observer" level of access to the website Secretary General STEP 1 2.
-You are n now a Scheme Observer, preparing for 1 membership to the ass sociation From Scheme Observer to AIB Member Attend a General Meeting and/or Unit/ Scheme Group as a Scheme Observer (not mandatory) Newcomer STEP 2 Assign a Single Point of Contact (SPOC) Not mandatory AIB External Affairs Unit ANYTIME Get familiar with the EECS Rules, the Articles of Association (AoA) and Hub Participants Agreement (HPA) Request SPOC or Secretary General for documents Newcomer STEP 2 Implement or update GO and Disclosure legislation in line with EECS framework (where necessary) Ensure avoidance of double claims in Domain.
-Optional check by AIB reviewers or Secretary General.
-Newcomer STEP 2 Apply to the AIB to become an AIB member Formal letter of application and questionnaire, membership representative form Newcomer STEP 3 Review the application for AIB membership Secretary General STEP 3 Approve the application of AIB membership Board STEP 3 Assign Reviewers, assign Competent Authority Code and Issuing Body Code (Fact Sheet 4) Secretary General STEP 3 Provide "member" level of access to the AIB website, plus access to relevant Unit/Scheme Group sections Secretary General STEP 3 Pay the minimum membership fee based on invoice from AIB Newcomer STEP 3
+Non-Obs server Contact the Secretary General to show interest in joining the AIB Newcomer STEP 1 Read the "Joining the AIB" document Newcomer STEP 1 Becoming a Define who has the mandate to sign agreements and who can apply for membership to AIB Newcomer STEP 1 Scheme Observer Assign an Issuing Body and a competent authority Newcomer STEP 1 0,000,100,1 Review and sign the AIB Scheme Observer Agreement Newcomer STEP 1 Grant Scheme Observer status AIB Board STEP 1 Provide "Observer" level of access to the website Secretary General STEP 1 2.
+You are r now a Scheme Observer, preparing for 1 membership to the ass ociation Attend a General Meeting and/or Unit/ Scheme Group as a Scheme Observer (not mandatory) Newcomer STEP 2 Assign a Single Point of Contact (SPOC) Not mandatory AIB External Affairs Unit ANY TIME From Scheme Observer to AlB Member Review the application for AlB membership Approve the application of AlB Membership Approve the application for AlB Membership Approve the application for AlB Membership Approve the application and theck by AlB reviewers or Secretary General Approve the application and questionnaire, membership Approve the application and Articles of Association (AoA) and Hub or Secretary General Newcomer STEP 2 legislation in line with EECS framework of double claims in Domain.
+Optional check by AIB reviewers Newcomer STEP 2 Apply to the AIB to become an AIB member application and questionnaire, membership Newcomer STEP 3 Review the application for AIB membership Secretary General STEP 3 Approve the application of AIB membership Board STEP 3 STEP 3 AIB website, plus access to relevant Unit/ Secretary General STEP 3 Newcomer STEP 3